HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 Because we are using a ModelViewSet, the create method is called automatically when a POST request is sent to the watch history endpoint.
 To ensure that the user attribute of the WatchHistory instance is set to the currently authenticated user, we override the perform_create method to call serializer.save() with the user parameter set to self.request.user.

 This is necessary because the user field is read-only in the serializer, so it is not set by the deserialization of the request data.
+    **Args:**
+        - serializer: The watch history serializer to be used **Returns:**
+        - A response with a 201 Created status code if the watch history entry is successfully created

 ### def save_progress(self, request):
 Save the progress of a video for the current user.